khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 - **Promotion with Banner**: A promotional Banner with an illustration that encourages upgrading to new features.
 - **Basic Promotion**: Same as `Promotion with Banner`, but without an illustration.

-### Behaviors
+### Behavior

-- Title should be concise, describing the Banner content or feature being promoted.
-- Description describes the benefits of a feature, if encouraged to upgrade or to use that feature.
+- A banner can always be dismissed.
-- Banners do not reappear by default.
-In rare circumstances, you may present the banner again to a user after some time has passed.
+  - It doesn't reappear by default and in rare circumstances, the banner can appear again after some time has passed.
-- Banners dismissed temporarily will reappear after **7 days**.
+  - When temporarily dismissed, it will reappear after **7 days**.
-- Primary button directs users to docs for an installation guide or to upgrade their plan to enable features.
+- The action should direct a user to docs for an installation guide or to where they can upgrade their plan to enable a feature.

+### Content

+- Title should be concise and indicate the purpose of the banner.
+- The message describes the benefits of using or upgrading to a feature or the benefit of providing feedback.
+- An optional illustration uses the [medium](/product-foundations/illustration#medium) size, and supports the message.

 ### Accessibility

-- When an illustration is used, the illustration should be hidden from screen readers with `aria-hidden="true"`.
+- When an illustration is used, it should be hidden from screen readers with `aria-hidden="true"`.